Alfresco/docs-alfresco/digital-workspace/latest/develop/developadfapp.md

    };
    ```

-### Start the application

-1. To run the project, open a terminal and run:
+9. To start the application, open a command prompt and enter:

    `npm start`

-   A browser will automatically open up at `http://localhost:4200`.
+   A browser window will automatically open up at `http://localhost:4200`.

-2. Click the key icon in the side navigation to log in.
+10. Click the key icon in the side navigation to log in.

-   **Note:** If you're running an online trial, you can find your login credentials in the welcome email.
+   **Note:** If you're running an online trial, the Content Services login credentials are in the welcome email.

-These essential features are available: browsing the repository, uploading, and previewing documents.
+You can browse, upload, and preview documents in the repository with this application.

 ### Troubleshooting and support